BrowserWorks/website/src/content/docs/blog/waterfox-in-2023.md

 ---
-title: 'Waterfox in 2023: Evolution, Independence, and Forward Momentum'
+title: "Waterfox in 2023: Evolution, Independence, and Forward Momentum"
 date: 2024-01-05
 author: Alex
 description: In 2023, Waterfox embarked on a transformative journey.
 This pivotal year saw a resurgence of advancements, including a refreshed website, independence, and significant releases.
 ---

 ## Introduction